 An implanted Floridian at the age of 6, Eric has spent the majority of his life on the beaches of both the east and west coasts of Florida.
 Eric has been fortunate to travel to locations all over the world, particularly the coastal areas of both the Atlantic and Pacific Oceans.
 He spent a great amount of time along the Mata Atlantica (Atlantic Coastal Forests).
 Out of these experiences, he came to appreciate each country’s lush and beautiful places.
 His career has led him to the Ripple with a passion for environmental education focused on natural resources.
 Eric believes that our youth are one of the most important natural resources for our future.

 Eric is a graduate of the University of Florida with a Bachelor of Science from the College of Health and Human Performance and a Master’s degree from the College of Agricultural and Life Sciences.
 He is also a Certified Coastal Master Naturalist.

 Leif graduated from UF with a Wildlife Ecology degree.
 During his years at UF he attended a school group that did kayaking, backpacking. and white water trips.
 Leif is also a graduate of the Florida Coastal Master Naturalist Program.
 After he graduated college he traveled the country live trapping birds of prey, shore birds, and ducks for various research projects.

 Today Leif works as a Protected Species Observer.
-His job is to monitor whales, dolphins. turtles, birds, manatee, and sharks in a migration-protection-research aspects are depending on the specific project.
+His job is to monitor whales, dolphin, turtles, birds, manatee, and sharks in a migration-protection-research.
+Aspects are depending on the specific project.
 These projects last on average 1 month.